ljishen/MBWU-Ceph/README.md

 ansible-playbook playbooks/replace_osd.yml --extra-vars "osd_id=0 new_data_disk=/dev/sda" -v
 ```

-At the end of the playbook, check the message as to what pools are affected by this replacement.
+At the end of the plays, check the message as to what pools are affected by this replacement.

 ## Troubleshooting